RoutedDart/ormed/docs/migrations.md

 ### Running in CI

-Because `orm_cli` is pure Dart, you can run migrations during deploys.
+Because `ormed_cli` is pure Dart, you can run migrations during deploys.
 For SQLite projects the default configuration works out of the box.
 For Postgres, ensure `POSTGRES_URL` or the `driver.options.url` value points at an accessible database before invoking the CLI.

 ```
 export POSTGRES_URL=postgres://postgres:postgres@db.internal/orm_prod
-dart run orm_cli:apply --limit 10
+dart run ormed_cli:apply --limit 10
 ```

 ## Schema Builder Cheatsheet